waveywaves/mirrord-kafka-debug-example/BLOG.md

 In this guide, we've explored how to use mirrord to debug Kafka consumer applications in Kubernetes.
 We've seen two powerful approaches:

-1. **Queue splitting** allows you to debug without disrupting existing consumers by duplicating messages
+1. **Queue splitting** allows you to debug without disrupting existing consumers by duplicating messages.
+Learn more about this feature in the [queue splitting documentation](https://mirrord.dev/docs/using-mirrord/queue-splitting/).
-2. **Copy target with scale down** gives your local application exclusive access to Kafka messages
+2. **Copy target with scale down** gives your local application exclusive access to Kafka messages.
+Learn more in the [copy target documentation](https://mirrord.dev/docs/using-mirrord/copy-target/#replacing-a-whole-deployment-using-scale_down).

 By leveraging mirrord, you can significantly improve your productivity when working with Kafka consumer applications and streamline your debugging workflow.
+For teams working together on Kafka applications, [mirrord for Teams](https://mirrord.dev/docs/overview/teams/) provides additional collaborative features that enable multiple developers to debug simultaneously.

 Curious to try it out?
 Give mirrord a go and see how it works for you.
 Got questions?
 Visit the official [mirrord documentation](https://mirrord.dev/docs/) or join the community Discord channel!